osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

     "Value": "<clientsecret>"
 }
 ```
-and replaces the plain text password in the health configuration to now reference the client secret value by secret Id:
+and replaces the string password in the health configuration to now reference the client secret value by secret Id:

 ```code
 [